 The EBRI Systems Analysis group focusses on the assessment and integration of environmental, social and economic aspects of energy and bioproducts.
 The aim is to inform the design and deployment of sustainability approaches, policy and markets, supporting the Sustainable Development Goals and a regional, national, and international transition to an affordable and fair low-carbon bioeconomy.

 Catalytic technologies play a critical role in economic development and the transition to a carbon-neutral and zero-waste economy.
-In EBRI, catalysis research is focused on developing novel catalysts for the sustainable transformation of biomass and wastes into fuels and chemicals, using state-of-the-art facilities.
+In EBRI, catalysis research is focussed on developing novel catalysts for the transformation of biomass and waste using state-of-the-art facilities.
+The four main areas of research are:

 EBRI offers state-of-the-art analytical characterisation facilities for biomass feedstock, biofuels, intermediates, biochar and catalytic materials.
 Application of professional standards (ASTM and CEN) and in-house protocols for feedstock characterisation as well as biological and thermochemical conversion processes allows us to improve understanding of the biorefinery processes including process mechanism, assessment, modelling and commercialisation.